stuartpb/FetchController-spec/README.md

 - If there is a value defined for the `observer` option:
   - If the `observer` option is a pre-constructed `FetchObserver` object:
     - If the `controller` option is a pre-constructed `FetchController` object, and the `.observer` property of that controller is not the `FetchObserver` defined by the `observer` option, throw a TypeError.
+    - Else, if the pre-constructed `FetchObserver` is already associated with a fetch (`.pending` is `false`), throw a TypeError.
     - Else, let "the observer" be that `FetchObserver`.
   - Else, if the `observer` option is a function, let "the observer" be a newly-constructed `FetchObserver`.
   - Else, throw a TypeError.
 - If there is a value defined for the `controller` option:
-  - If the `controller` option is a pre-constructed `FetchController` object, let "the controller" be that `FetchController`.
+  - If the `controller` option is a pre-constructed `FetchController` object:
+    - If the pre-constructed `FetchController` is already associated with a fetch (`.pending` is `false`), throw a TypeError.
+    - Else, if the pre-constructed `FetchController` has a constructed `FetchObserver` as its `.observer` that is already associated with a fetch (`.pending` is `false`), throw a TypeError.
+    - Else, let "the controller" be that `FetchController`.
-  - Else, if the `controller` option is a function, let "the controller" be a newly-constructed `FetchController`:
+  - Else, if the `controller` option is a function:
-    - If "the observer" has already been defined, then let the observer "the controller" is associated with on construction be "the observer".
+    - If "the observer" has already been defined, then let "the controller" be a newly-constructed `FetchController` with "the observer" as its initial `.observer` property.
-    - Else, let "the observer" be the implicitly-constructed observer constructed with "the controller".
+    - Else, let "the controller" be a newly-constructed `FetchController`, let "the observer" be an implicitly-constructed observer constructed with "the controller" as its initial `.observer` property.
   - Else, throw a TypeError.
 - Associate "the controller" and "the observer", if either are present, with "the fetch".
 - If there is a function present as the `observer` option, call it with "the observer" as its argument.